yast/yast.github.io/doc/travis-integration.md

 - The major advantage is that the tests are executed *before* a pull request is merged, the test failures can be found out very early.
-(Jenkins runs the tests *after* a pull request is merged to master, sometimes it required a fix up to a failed test.)
+(Jenkins runs the tests usually *after* a pull request is merged to master, sometimes it required a fix up to a failed test.)

 - Another advantage is that for example code coverage using